Bachelor of physical education

 The teaching option contains courses in the fundamentals of physical education as well as courses in curriculum planning, teaching methods, and pedagogy relevant to physical education curricula for various grade levels.
 You will be placed in an educational setting for some of the course work.

 Following completion of a physical education degree - teaching option, a student wishing to teach in a school setting will need to complete either the primary/elementary (as a second degree) or intermediate/secondary degree offered by the Faculty of Education.

 The general option is designed to provide basic professional preparation.
-This program option consists of courses common to the teaching option plus a flexible choice of complementary study courses.
+This program option consists of courses common to the teaching option plus a flexible choice of elective courses.

 Minor/academic discipline requirements

-Among the required 10 three-credit hour complementary studies courses, you must complete a minimum of eight courses in a minor or an acceptable academic discipline.
+Among the required 10 three-credit hour elective courses, you must complete a minimum of eight courses in a minor or an acceptable academic discipline.

 New Memorial students

 You may apply for admission into the School of Human Kinetics and Recreation directly from high school by indicating your desired degree option in the appropriate place on the undergraduate application for admission.
 Direct entry into the program from high school is competitive for a limited number of placements and is subject to meeting the general admission requirements for Memorial University.
 Meeting the minimum admission requirements does not guarantee your acceptance into the program.

 If you're seeking admission into the School of Human Kinetics and Recreation through transfer from within Memorial University or other accredited post-secondary institutions, indicate your desired degree option in the appropriate place on the undergraduate application for admission.